 While handling a divorce yourself does have certain upsides, it also comes with drawbacks and risks.

 Saving money is fantastic, but the situation can take a nosedive in the blink of an eye.
 Collaborating with your spouse for a common goal may be workable in your case, but it simply isn’t feasible in many others.

 If you can’t play nice and have to deal with conflict, divorce often becomes twisted and heated.
-Every step of the process has potential complications that may arise, and splitting up property, deciding on child custody and visitation, figuring out support, and more get tricky even in the best of times.
+Every step of the process has potential complications.
+Splitting up assets, deciding on child custody and visitation, figuring out support, and more get tricky in the best of times.
 Even something as basic as making sure you fill out and file the forms correctly can come back to bite you.